d12frosted/elpa-mirror/stable-melpa/soundklaus-readme.txt

-;;; Commentary:

-;; Search and play tracks and playlists from SoundCloud in Emacs via EMMS.
+Search and play tracks and playlists from SoundCloud in Emacs via EMMS.